Bernie Kilgariff memorial scholarship

 - are an Australian citizen or permanent resident

-- are studying your first undergraduate degree full-time at university in a medical or health related field in 2016.
+- are enrolled to study your first undergraduate degree full-time at university in a medical or health related field in 2018

-You can apply if you are temporarily living and studying interstate because your course is not available at a tertiary institution in the Northern Territory (NT).
+You can apply if you are temporarily living and studying interstate because your course is not available at a tertiary institution in the Northern Territory.

 Who cannot apply